terrysmalone/GenieChess/README.md

 * Add options to change colours

-* Let the player get an AI move

 * Let a FULL GAME VS ai TO BE PLAYED

-* Put mouse clicks into the viewmodel

 * Make Chess board a separate control

-* show move history

 Large Tasks